doctrine/doctrine-laminas-hydrator/docs/en/collections-strategy.rst

 The library provides four strategies out of the box:

 1. ``Doctrine\Laminas\Hydrator\Strategy\AllowRemoveByValue``: this is
-   the default strategy, it removes old elements that are not in the new collection.
+   the default strategy; it removes old elements that are not in the new collection.
 2. ``Doctrine\Laminas\Hydrator\Strategy\AllowRemoveByReference``: this
-   is the default strategy (if set to byReference), it removes old elements that are not in the new collection.
+   is the default strategy *if set to byReference*; it removes old elements that are not in the new collection.
 3. ``Doctrine\Laminas\Hydrator\Strategy\DisallowRemoveByValue``: this
    strategy does not remove old elements even if they are not in the new